AbdallahRizk/BookStore/README.md

 **Currently:** *Building a detail book page*
 **Current Issue:**
- * Facing Problem to navigate to the detail book page*
- * Reciving Weird TemplateUrl after Pressing The Detail View Button.*
+ *Facing Problem to navigate to the detail book page somehow I* *receive weird templateUrl after Pressing The Detail View Button.*

-## To Do Late:
+## To Do Later:
 * Add Page To Add Books
 * Delete Books